matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 SAFe attempts to manage the symptoms of unevenness, rather than eliminating the causes.
 It is a coping mechanism for organisations struggling with deep _Muri_ (dependencies, brittle systems, low trust) but unwilling or unable to reduce cognitive load or decouple teams.

 There is a growing body of critique and case studies suggesting that SAFe often reinforces the very flow problems it purports to solve.
-These arguments are well documented in works like [The SAFe Delusion](https://safedelusion.com/).
+These arguments are well documented in [The SAFe Delusion](https://safedelusion.com/).

 ---